DanT52/BookRecommender/README.md

 A web application designed to help users discover book recommendations based on books they input.

+The Recommendations are given with the help of OpenAI's API.

 Live Application: [Book Recommender](https://bookrecommender-o3nk.onrender.com/).

 note: may take up to 50 seconds to load (on render free teir only starts the app when there is activity)